-WHITE DRESS-Continued.
+WHITE DRESS.

 Grade.
 Garments, etc., composing uniform.
+Chief petty officers, except bandmasters, and for officers' stewards and officers' cooks.
+White coat.
+White trousers.
+White cap.
+White shirt.
+White collar.
+Cravat.
+Black shoes for all except chief petty offi- cers, who shall wear white shoes.
 Bandsmen White coat.
 White trousers.
 Cap with white cover.
 White belt.
 White gloves.
 Black shoes.
-Dress jumper.
+All other enlisted men Dress jumper.
 White dress trousers.
 White hat.
 Neckerchief.
 Black shoes.
-163. BLUE UN DRESS.
+BLUE U 163.
+NDRESS.
 Chief petty officers, except bandmasters, and for officers' stewards and officers' cooks.
 Blue flannel or serge coat.
 Blue flannel or serge trousers (white trousers may be prescribed when officers are in blue with white trousers).
 Blue cap (white caps may be prescribed when officers are in blue with white caps; white caps shall be worn with white trousers).
 White shirt and collar, with cravat (blue flannel shirt may be prescribed).
-Black shoes (white shoes may be prescribed with white trousers for chie petty officers, except when employed in work for which they are inappropriate).
+Black shoes (white shoes may be prescribed with white trousers for chief petty officers, except when employed in work for which they are inappropriate).
 Blue flannel or serge waistcoat permitted.
-Clothing that has been long in use a dress may be worn for undress.
-BandsmenAll other enlisted men 1 Same as blue dress.
-Blue undress jumper.
+Clothing that has been long in use as dress may be worn for undress.
+Bandsmen Same as blue dress.
+All other enlisted men Blue undress jumper.
 Blue cloth or flannel trousers.
 Blue cap (white hat may be prescribed when officers are in blue with white caps).
 Black shoes, when not barefoot.

-1Boatswain's mates, quartermasters, guard petty officers, and other petty officers on watch, buglers, messengers, sideboys, sentries, men on guard or patrol detail, and coxswains of all boats, shall always wear the neckerchief with undress, blue or white; but other men shall not wear neckerchief with undress, blue or white, except on occasion, when prescribed.
+Boatswain's mates, quartermasters, guard petty officers, and other petty officers on watch, buglers, messengers, sideboys, sentries, men on guard or patrol detail, and coxswains of all boats, shall always wear the neckorchief with undress, blue or white; but other men shall not wear neckerchief with undress, blue or white, except on occasion, when prescribed.
 Bodies of men under arms, including their petty officers, shall not wear neckerchiefs in undress, except the guard.
 WHITE UNDRESS.

-Grade Garments, etc., composing uniform.
+WHITE UNDRESS.
+Grade.
+Garments, etc., composing uniform.
 Chief petty officers, except bandmasters, and for officers' stewards and officers' cooks.
-Same as for white dress, but clothing that has been long in use may be worn.
-Black shoes (white shoes may be prescribed for chief petty officers, except when employed on work for which they are inappropriate).
 Bandsmen Same as white dress.
-All other enlisted men 1 White undress jumper.
+All other enlisted men White undress jumper.
 White undress trousers.
 White hat.
 Black shoes, except when barefoot.
-164. WORKING DRESS, I BLUE OR WHITE.
-Chief petty officers, bandsmen, and officers' stewards and cooks.
+WORKING DRESS, BLUE OR WHITE.
+Chief petty officers, bandsmen, and offi- cers' stewards and cooks.
 Same as undress; but chief petty officers may lay aside the coat, wearing the blue flannel shirt, if the uniform is blue; and the others may wear the working dress prescribed for other enlisted men, when doing work such as to require it.
-All other enlisted men Same as undress, with white hat or watch cap; or working dress may be prescribed without jumpers.
+All other enlisted men Same as undress, with white hat or watch cap; or working dress may be prescribed without jumpers, or with flannel shirts instead of jumpers or under jumpers.
 No neckerchief.
-DUNGAR REES.
+DUNG.
+AREES.
 All men for whom authorized Dungaree jumper.
 Dungaree trousers.
 Blue cap, white hat, or watch cap (blue or white caps for chief petty officers).
 Black shoes, unless barefoot.

-1 Boatswain's mates, quartermasters, guard petty officers, and other petty officers on watch, buglers, messengers, sideboys, sentries, men on guard or patrol detail, and coxswains of all boats, shall always wear the neckerchief with undress, blue or white; but other men shall not wear neckerchief with undress, blue or white, except on occasion, when prescribed.
+Boatswain's mates, quartermasters, guard petty officers, and other petty officers on watch, buglers, messengers, sideboys, sentrics, men on guard or patrol detail, and cox-swains of all boats, shall always wear the neckerchief with undress, blue or white; but other men shall not wear neckerchief with undress, blue or white, except on occasion, when prescribed.
 Bodies of men under arms, including their petty officers, shall not wear neckerchiefs in undress, except the guard.
+After July 1, 1913.